NiklavsM/Gizmoball/docs/reports/report6.md

 * Flipper collisions work now
 * Multithreading issues sorted
 * Ball lies in absorber nicely
-* Adding gizmos to board
+* Adding gizmos to the board
+* Can move gizmos now

 ## Plan for next week